Meet the breeder

 Why I decided to breed

 Before Liberty Belle, I had never considered breeding.
 I bought my "Libby" from a small in home breeder.
-She raised the puppies indoors, with her children, as part of the family.
-From birth these puppies were constantly surrounded by love and the result was amazing.
+She raised the puppies indoors, with her children, as part of her family.
+From birth the puppies were constantly surrounded by love and the results were amazing!
 When we brought Libby home she just came home and fit right into our life.
 I knew what that breeder was doing was special.
 Not everyone has a house full of children to love on, socialize and desensitize puppies.
 It's a full time job snuggling those puppies!
 The kids really set this small breeding program apart.

 I knew that I wanted to share that happiness and love we felt with the world.
 With the support of Libby's breeder, a new passion was born.

 My mission quickly became to be “the best”

 I made it top priority to produce family pets with superior temperament and excellent health.
 That's why I back up my puppies health with a written 1 year genetic health guarantee.
 These puppies are all going to be smart, loving and loyal.
 I take that a step further by aptitude testing each puppy.
 By performing a Volhard PAT test, I am able to better discover their individual strengths and weaknesses.
 Ensuring you will receive not only a beautiful puppy but most importantly, a puppy that will fit into your personal lifestyle.

 Why I decided to breed the long coats